 Such guests are usually not looking for anything more than a basic service: a clean and comfortable room for the night, and a nice breakfast in the morning.
 Normally, rooms with a bath/shower, telephone and TV usually suffice (i.e. rather than suites etc.) for customers, with some overnight-staying guests possibly wishing to take advantage of some available in-house hotel services, such as laundry and pressing.

-With businesses of all types becoming increasingly globally connected, most industries engage in some sort of business travel.
-The industries that spend the most on business travel include:
+With companies of all types becoming increasingly globally connected, most industries engage in some sort of business travel.
+The industries that spend the most on transient travel include:

 - Food processing and services

 - Rubber and plastic manufacturing

 Reasons for trips are often to attend a conference, speak at a summit, discuss deals with partners, inspect a worksite, foster relationships, or establish new business opportunities.

 Depending on the size of the company the transient traveller will either book their transport and accommodation themselves, usually via online travel agents and hotel/travel websites – and organise their own itinerary – or their company will do so on their behalf through travel agents and global distribution systems.